-Capital refers to the amount of money you need to put toward the loan or investment.
+Capital in the 5 C’s of credit refers to the amount of money you need to put toward the loan or investment.

-Think of a down payment on a mortgage—when you place a 4% down payment on a $500,000 home, you are offering to put up $20,000 in capital on the mortgage.
+Think of a down payment on a mortgage — when you place a 4% down payment on a $500,000 home, you’re offering to put up $20,000 in capital on the mortgage.
 Putting up larger amounts of capital on a loan or investment increases the lender’s confidence in your ability to repay it.

-Generally, the higher your down payment is, the more likely that you will get approved for the mortgage.
-The same rule applies to credit borrowing because the more money you have to secure it, the greater your chances of approval.
+Generally, the higher your down payment is, the more likely you will get approved for the mortgage.
+The same rule often applies to credit borrowing: The more money you have to secure a loan, the greater your chances of approval.

-When loans are backed by collateral, they are often referred to as “secured loans,” which can be secured by either the business or an individual through a personal guarantee.
+When loans are backed by collateral, they are referred to as secured loans, which can be secured by either the assets of a business or an individual.

 One of the main benefits of a secured loan is that they’re typically offered at a lower interest rate.
 In other words, putting down a deposit in the form of collateral can reduce the amount you pay for the loan over time.